X

 XML Schema Definition — the structural validation layer for e-invoice XML files, checked before Schematron business rules.

-XSD validation catches errors such as:
+XSD catches basic errors like:

 • Missing mandatory elements